Kodular/Documentation/docs/components/layout/general/form.md

 |:----:|:-------:|
 |boolean|None|

 This option tells the system to use dark statusbar icons, useful for lighter colored status bars.
-Works only for devices with API >= 23.
+Works only for devices with API &gt;= 23.

 ### Title Bar Color